mozilla-services/frenchies-pubkeys/README.md

 ## The solution

-This repo contains public keys for the frenchies core crew.
+This repo contains public keys for the storage team crew.

 If toolmakers upload their fellow devs' pubkeys to a long-lived awsbox, anybody can reboot or troubleshoot a downed machine when its